sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 I wished to dance with the music according to my own feelings.
 Free.
 To create in the moment.
 I wasn't able to learn the steps by heart, according to my coach, I couldn't.

 At last the day of relief has come — the end of aerobics.
 But also.
 The day of losing self-confidence.
 A day of losing faith that I'm competent to do what I enjoy most.
+The coach said to my mom, “Sarah can't hear the music.”.